adsbynimbus/nimbus-android-sample/README.md

 ## Testing Ad Markup

 The `Test Render` section of the sample app provides basic functionality for rendering ad markup using the latest version of the Nimbus SDK.
-The tool provides a text input field that can receive any well formed HTML or VAST markup and will render the ad as a full screen ad.
+The tool provides a text input field that can receive any well-formed HTML or VAST markup and will render the ad as a full screen ad.

-1. Copy the contents of the `markup` field, without the any leading or trailing quotes, from a Nimbus response and paste it into the input field.
+1. Copy the contents of the `markup` field without any leading or trailing quotes from a Nimbus response and paste it into the input field.
 2. Click the `Test` button.
 The markup will be rendered into a full screen container.

 ### Verifying Static Ads